 Home Care Instructions

-Whitening is one of the easiest ways to improve the appearance of your smile.
+Teeth whitening is one of the easiest ways to enhance the appearance of your smile.
 However, it is important that you follow the directions carefully to achieve the best results possible.
 Be sure to call us if you experience any problems such as gum irritation or sensitive teeth during your treatment.

 - Brush and floss your teeth.